Madhavsinghrana/Delta-Demo/README.md

 # Delta-Demo
-This is demo class of delta
+This is demo class of delta.